Account Management

 Supplying collateral to Aave or Compound

-Tokens that increase in amount (rebasing tokens) also need to be stored on Proxies to accrue yield.
-When stored on the Main account, they can not increase in amount.
+Tokens that increase in amount (rebasing tokens) also need to be stored on Public accounts to accrue yield.
+When stored on the Private account, they can not increase in amount.

 Example tokens: